GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 Now that we understand how the hash table grows, let's look at what happens when deleting a value.

 When you want to delete a value from the hash table, the process is similar to searching: you first need to find the position of the key to be deleted.
 After finding the specific location, **there's no need to actually clear the memory; you only need to set its ctrl byte back to 0xff** (or mark it as deleted).
-This way, this bucket can be reused again.
+This way, this bucket can be reused again:

 ![set deleted position to 0xff](images/rust-quick/rust-17-07.png)

 There is an issue here: when the key/value has additional memory, such as String, its memory is not immediately reclaimed.
 Only the next time the corresponding bucket is used, when the HashMap no longer owns this String, is the String's memory reclaimed.
-Let's look at the schematic diagram below.
+Let's look at the schematic diagram below:

 ![memory reclamation](images/rust-quick/rust-17-08.png)

 Generally, this doesn't cause major problems, at most resulting in slightly higher memory usage.
-However, in some extreme cases, such as running after adding a large amount of content to the hash table and then deleting a large amount of content, you can release the unnecessary memory using shrink_to_fit / shrink_to.
+However, in some extreme cases, such as running after adding a large amount of content to the hash table and then deleting a large amount of content, you can release the unnecessary memory using `shrink_to_fit` / `shrink_to`.

 ## Allow custom data structures to serve as hash keys